cado-security/product-help/docs/cado-response/getting-started/deploy.md

 To set up Cado Response in AWS you simply deploy our CloudFormation Template (CFT).
 The CFT steps you through the process of configuring the platform stack.

-1. Click **[here](https://console.aws.amazon.com/cloudformation/home?#/stacks/create/template?templateURL=https://cado-public.s3.amazonaws.com/DeployCloudFormation.json)** to open the AWS CloudFormation Management Console, with the Cado Response CloudFormation template pre-loaded.
+1. If you have signed up for a Free Trial or are working with the Cado Sales team already, you should receive a link to the Cado Response CloudFormation Template in order to get started.
+If you have not, reach out to sales@cadosecurity.com for more details.
+Once you receive the link to the Cado Response CloudFormation Template, click the link to open the AWS CloudFormation Management Console.

 2. On Step 1 (Specify template), do not change the default **Template is ready** and **Amazon S3 URL** settings.
 Click **<Highlight color="#F78631">Next</Highlight>**